 So these are the thoughts that are influencing my work right now.
 For this painting specifically, I was also thinking about some experiences in Morocco.
 The blue and white color palette, as well as the suggestion of Arabic writing evoke a little of the visuals of Tangier, where we spent a couple of days.

 You may or may not know that being gay is illegal there, and there is an active effort, in some locales more than others, to bring gays to “justice”, which is harsh.
 I wasn’t concerned to travel to Morocco, as I’d had quite a bit of experience in the Middle East, and we were going to Tangier, a major city located within sight of Spain.
 The sophistication of a big city and its familiarity with Europeans made me feel completely comfortable, and honestly, we can “pass” as straight whenever we want to.
 (We don’t usually do this, but sometimes it’s safer).
-Mia, though, had some hesitations about ways that we might accidentally reveal ourselves, and was anxious about getting “caught”.

 On top of this dynamic, in the airport when we left, I was pulled aside for an additional, private inspection by a female security agent.
 This never happens to me, so it was notable.
 It became even more notable when this particular inspection made up for the previous lack of attention.
 When I tell the story in person, I make it sound very funny and act it out with some degree of abandon.
 But that funny version sort of minimizes the underlying scare of it, because when you’re gay in a time and place where it’s illegal to be, you don’t have any power.
 I made the conscious decision to not object in any way to any part of the inspection, because I had my own fears about what would happen if I had.
 If I had suggested that the inspector was somehow wrong, or had gone too far, I’d be making a public declaration.
 By saying I was uncomfortable, I’d be saying that there was something inherently sexual in what had happened.
 Because we were both women, that would make it illegal.
 If I put her back up against that hypothetical wall, her only defense would be to lash out.
 And if she lashed at me, she’d hit her mark, because after all, I really am gay, and my wife is standing right there to prove it.
 Suddenly, or in my mind anyway, we’d both be going to jail, while the inspector is filling out paperwork and making jokes in the backroom.
 No thank you.

-So these relationships – between visual elements in the painting, between Mia and me, between our current relationship and our younger relationship, between the agent and me, between my current work and my previous work, between a foreigner and a new city – were in my mind while I worked.
+So these relationships – between visual elements in the painting, between my wife and me, between our current relationship and our younger relationship, between the agent and me, between my current work and my previous work, between a foreigner and a new city – were in my mind while I worked.